DougLeary/LedString/README.md

 # LedString
 FastLED wrapper to simplify lighting for model towns, castles, villages.

-This wrapper class uses FastLED to set up WS2811 lighting for buildings in a model town, medieval village, etc.
+This wrapper class uses FastLED to set up lighting for buildings in a model town, medieval village, etc.
 LEDs are animated individually by assigning a predefined behavior to each led.
+The code can be used with WS2811, WS2812, WS2812B, WS2813, or NEOPIXEL rings and matrices.

 #### Behaviors
 L = always Lit (white)